 What are the common conditions and disorders that affect the autonomic nervous system?

 There are many conditions and causes of autonomic neuropathy, which means damage or disease that affects your autonomic nervous system.
 Common examples include:

 - Type 2 diabetes.
-Uncontrolled Type 2 diabetes can damage your autonomic nervous system over time.
+Unmanaged type 2 diabetes can damage your autonomic nervous system over time.
 An example of this is orthostatic hypotension, where your blood pressure drops when you stand up.
 Diabetic neuropathy can damage the nerves that normally trigger a blood pressure increase reflex when you stand.

 - Amyloidosis.
 This condition causes long-term nerve damage because malfunctioning protein molecules build up in various parts of your body.